When Many Trees Go to War: On Sets of Phylogenetic Trees With Almost No Common Structure: Counting Unrooted Binary Trees and Networks

 \end{obs}

-Next, we bound the number of unrooted binary networks with $n$ leaves and reticulation number~$r$.
-Such a bound is harder to obtain than for rooted networks, but for the purpose of this paper, we can restrict our attention to a subclass of unrooted networks, which we call \emph{leaf-connecting}.
+Next, we bound the number of unrooted networks with $n$ leaves and reticulation number~$r$.
+Such a bound is harder to obtain than for rooted networks, as the definition of a (binary) unrooted network given in the preliminaries includes all $3$-regular graphs, which clearly do not display any trees.
+More generally, a network may have pendant $2$-edge-connected components without adjacent leaves.
+These components have no bearing on the set of trees displayed by the network but make it impossible to transfer one of the key ideas in the proof of \cref{prop:num-networks} to unrooted networks: that the only isomorphism between two reticulation-labelled networks is the identity.
+For the purpose of this paper, we can restrict our attention to a subclass of unrooted networks, which we call \emph{leaf-connecting}.
 A leaf-connecting unrooted network has the property that every edge lies on a path between two leaves.
-It is easy to see that if a set of unrooted trees $\T$ is displayed by an unrooted network $N$, then the subnetwork of $N$ consisting of all edges contained in the embedding of at least one tree in $\T$ displays the trees in $\T$, is leaf-connecting, and has at most the same reticulation number as $N$.
-Thus, a set of unrooted trees is displayed by an unrooted network with reticulation number $r$ if and only if it is displayed by a leaf-connecting unrooted network with reticulation number $r$.
+It is easy to see that, if a set of unrooted trees $\unrooted{\T}$ is displayed by an unrooted network $\unrooted{N}$, then the subnetwork of $\unrooted{N}$ consisting of all edges contained in the embedding of at least one tree in $\unrooted{\T}$ displays the trees in $\unrooted{\T}$, is leaf-connecting, and has at most the same reticulation number as $\unrooted{N}$.
+Thus, a set of unrooted trees is displayed by an unrooted network with reticulation number $r$ if and only if it is displayed by a leaf-connecting unrooted network with reticulation number at most~$r$.

-\begin{prop} Let~$n,r\in\N^+$, and let~$\mathcal{N}^\text{u}_{n,r}$ be the set of all leaf-connecting unrooted networks with $n$~leaves and reticulation number~$r$.
-Then $|\mathcal{N}_{n,r}| \le \frac{(2n + 4r - 5)!!}{r!} \leq n! \cdot (r - 2)! \cdot 2^{2n+6r-6}$. \end{prop}
+\begin{prop} Let~$n,r\in\NN^+$, and let~$\unrooted{\N}_{n,r}$ be the set of all leaf-connecting unrooted networks with $n$~leaves and reticulation number~$r$.
+Then $|\unrooted{\N}_{n,r}| \le \frac{(2n + 4r - 5)!!}{r!} \leq n! \cdot (r - 2)! \cdot 2^{2n+6r-6}$. \end{prop}

 \begin{proof} The proof follows the same approach as in the rooted case, with adjustments to deal with the absence of edge directions.